 The textbook return policy is printed on the back of the cash register receipt.
 To be returned, new books must be in new condition with no marginal notes or other handwritten markings.
 No refund will be given without the cash register receipt.
 Refunds will not be given for special order items, computers, computer accessories, calculators, or software.
 Books that have access codes will not be refunded if the code has been accessed, scratched off, or tampered with in any way.
-Book buyback will be held at the end of each semester during exams.
+Book buyback will be held at the end of each semester.

-Class Rings and Graduation Announcements
+Class Rings

-For information on class rings or graduation announcements, students should contact the Campus Store or visit the www.nashcampusstore.com.
+For information on class rings students should contact the Campus Store or visit the www.nashcampusstore.com.